redwoodjs/redwoodjs-com-archive/cookbook/Third_Party_API.md

 yarn workspace api add node-fetch
 ```

-And import that into the service and make fetch.
-Note that fetch returns a Promise so we're going to convert our service to `async`/`await` to simplify things:
+And import that into the service and make the fetch.
+Note that `fetch` returns a Promise so we're going to convert our service to `async`/`await` to simplify things:

 ```javascript
 // api/src/services/weather/weather.js